-RV Newbie?
-Top 10 things a new RVer should know!
+RV for Dummies: Are you an RV Newbie?
+Top 10 things a new RVer should know when owning an RV!

 What do you need to know to jump in your new RV and start having fun?
+Want to know some of the need-to-know RV basics?
 Marc and Tricia from, Keep Your Daydream, use their lessons learned from over 25,000 miles in the US, Canada and Mexico.
 Skip the speed bumps and head strait for the fun by following these 10 tips.

 1. You don’t need as much as you think.

 If you wait until you are 100% ready…you’ll never go.
 In today’s day of gadgets and gismos you could start to feel overwhelmed and call the whole thing off.
 But don’t!
 Get your rig, some fuel and a good attitude because any RVer will tell you…your about to make memories of a lifetime!
 You won’t be a RV Newbie for long, so enjoy the feeling of anticipation.

 Most likely your trailer will not come with a proper lug nut wrench.
 I know, crazy.
 You may already know this…but your lug nuts on your rig are not the same size as your truck.
 The best tool to have is a 4-way wrench and you’ll be covered.

 Wrench Set: You will want a wrench for every bolt on your rig.
 Make sure you check under your rig for all bolts.
 Check the screw faces in your rig and be sure you have the correct bit.
 Our rig has all Robertson’s in other words a square face.
 Making it a challenge to tighten any loose doors or screens along the way.

 Knowing how your tires are doing on your journey is essential!
 There are several ways to do this.
 You can get a digital tire gauge, Laser Infrared Thermometer or a TPMS system to monitor directly from your cab!
 Pretty cool!

 Here are some extra tools that you might find helpful!